Maps of the Internet

 What does this map look like today?

-From everything I found the maps need to be generated one at a time.
-This one, most defiantly the print version generated in 2003, hasn’t changed.
+From everything I’m finding the maps need to be generated one at a time.
+The above one, most defiantly the print version generated in 2003, hasn’t changed.
 There has been a number of versions generated since, the latest in 2015, as well as the below which was generated by the project in 2010.

 So the image isn’t a live representation of the internet right now.
 Which means I’m left back on Googles home page for an answer to my next question: